2011 Malawian Air Fouling Legislation: Additional clauses

-The bill would also punish "any person disturbing religious assemblies, trespassing on burial places," or "insulting the modesty of a woman", as well as citizens who hinder the burial of dead bodies and people who pretend to be fortune tellers.
+The bill would also punish "any person disturbing religious assemblies, trespassing on burial places", or "insulting the modesty of a woman", as well as citizens who hinder the burial of dead bodies and people who pretend to be fortune tellers.
 It also includes making it illegal to challenge someone to fight a duel.

 Interpretation

 Journalists at the briefing argued that the way the bill was written, it could be interpreted as including a ban on flatulence.
 The hypothetical example is what was then published in Malawian papers by some Malawian journalists to gain attention for the story about the bill.
-The sensational story on the ban of flatulence became popular within the country due to its humorous and impractical nature.
+The sensational story on the banning of flatulence became popular within the country due to its humorous and impractical nature.

-Even though flatulence was not the target of the bill, when responding to a journalist who inquired about the ban on flatulence in January 2011 on Capital Radio Malawi's popular Straight Talk program, George Chaponda, Minister for Justice and Constitutional Affairs, agreed that the legislation can essentially be interpreted as a banning farting in public places and makes it an official criminal offence.
-This helped to confirm that news that the ban in fact, did target flatulence.

 Minister of Justice's interpretation

-Minister of Justice George Chaponda, a Yale law school graduate, insisted that technically the law included flatulence after it was widely reported in the media.
-In the radio interview on Capital FM, he went further by taking the opportunity to address what he felt really was a social problem in matters of social etiquette concerning flatulence in Malawi society.

-He said, "Would you be happy to see people farting anyhow? ...
-Just go to the toilet when you feel like farting".

-Chaponda said that people had felt free to fart anywhere since Malawi embraced multi-party politics 16 years earlier.
+Minister of Justice George Chaponda, a Yale law school graduate, appeared on Capital Radio Malawi's Straight Talk program.
+Though flatulence was not the initial target of the bill, Chaponda agreed with the radio host that the legislation could essentially be interpreted as banning farting in public places and making it an official criminal offence.
+He then took the issue further with a call for social etiquette: "Just go to the toilet when you feel like farting".

-He said, "It was not there during the time of dictatorship because people were afraid of the consequences.
+Chaponda claimed that Malawi's farting problem was "not there during the time of dictatorship because people were afraid of the consequences.
 Now because of multipartism or freedom, people would like to fart anywhere".
-He added "Nature can be controlled... it becomes a nuisance if people fart anywhere".
+He added, "Nature can be controlled... it becomes a nuisance if people fart anywhere".

 He added that the enforcement of such a law would be similar to laws banning urinating in public and would be treated as a minor offence.